GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is a `JobScheduler`?** - [Learn more here](https://developer.android.com/reference/android/app/job/JobScheduler)

-* <b>How would you update the UI of an activity from a background service</b></br>
+* **How would you update the UI of an activity from a background service**</br>
   * We need to register a LocalBroadcastReceiver in the activity.
 And send a broadcast with the data using intents from the background service.
 As long as the activity is in the foreground, the UI will be updated from the background.
 Ensure to unregister the broadcast receiver in the onStop() method of the activity to avoid memory leaks.
 We can also register a Handler and pass data using Handlers.
 I have detailed a sample implementation on this.
 You can check it out [here](https://medium.com/@anitaa_1990/how-to-update-an-activity-from-background-service-or-a-broadcastreceiver-6dabdb5cef74)</br>

-* <b>Difference between AsyncTasks & Threads?</b></br>
+* **Difference between AsyncTasks & Threads?**</br>
-  * <b>Thread</b> should be used to separate long running operations from main thread so that performance is improved.
+  * **Thread** should be used to separate long running operations from main thread so that performance is improved.
 But it can't be cancelled elegantly and it can't handle configuration changes of Android.
 You can't update UI from Thread.
-  * <b>AsyncTask</b> can be used to handle work items shorter than 5ms in duration.
+  * **AsyncTask** can be used to handle work items shorter than 5ms in duration.
 With AsyncTask, you can update UI unlike java Thread.
 But many long running tasks will choke the performance.</br>

-* <b>Difference between Service, Intent Service, AsyncTask & Threads</b></br>
+* **Difference between Service, Intent Service, AsyncTask & Threads**</br>
-  * <b>Android service</b> is a component that is used to perform operations on the background such as playing music.
+  * **Android service** is a component that is used to perform operations on the background such as playing music.
 It doesn’t has any UI (user interface).
 The service runs in the background indefinitely even if application is destroyed.</br>
-  * <b>AsyncTask</b> allows you to perform asynchronous work on your user interface.
+  * **AsyncTask** allows you to perform asynchronous work on your user interface.
 It performs the blocking operations in a worker thread and then publishes the results on the UI thread, without requiring you to handle threads and/or handlers yourself.</br>
-  * <b>IntentService</b> is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
+  * **IntentService** is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
 Clients send requests through startService(Intent) calls; the service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>
-  * A <b>thread</b> is a single sequential flow of control within a program.
+  * A **thread** is a single sequential flow of control within a program.
 Threads can be thought of as mini-processes running within a main process.</br>

-* <b>What are Handlers?</b></br>
+* **What are Handlers?**</br>
   * Handlers are objects for managing threads.
 It receives messages and writes code on how to handle the message.
 They run outside of the activity’s lifecycle, so they need to be cleaned up properly or else you will have thread leaks.
   * Handlers allow communicating between the background thread and the main thread.
   * A Handler class is preferred when we need to perform a background task repeatedly after every x seconds/minutes.</br>

- * <b>What is a Job Scheduling?</b></br>
+ * **What is a Job Scheduling?**</br>
    * Job Scheduling api, as the name suggests, allows to schedule jobs while letting the system optimize based on memory, power, and connectivity conditions.
    * The JobScheduler supports batch scheduling of jobs.
 The Android system can combine jobs so that battery consumption is reduced.
 JobManager makes handling uploads easier as it handles automatically the unreliability of the network.
 It also survives application restarts.
    * Scenarios: